intelligent-soft-robots/pam_documentation/doc/C2_real_robot.md

-# How to: Using the real robot
+# More info: Using the real robot

 ## method 1: PAM Interface